Information Announcement from Code Compliance Committee December is "National Public Service Ethics Month

 • Providing free services, such as a ride to and from work, etc.

-• Providing entertainment (food and beverages are allowed if the national public official bears "his/her own expenses").
+• Providing entertainment (eating and drinking are allowed if the national public official bears "his/her own expenses").

 In addition to these acts, there are other prohibited acts.